-As of 1 January 2021, the United Kingdom (UK) will leave the European Union (EU).
-Regardless of the outcome of the ongoing negotiations, businesses that move goods to, from or through Great Britain (UK excluding Northern Ireland) will be required to complete customs formalities.
+As of 1 January 2021, the United Kingdom (UK) is no longer a member of the European Union (EU).
+Regardless of the outcome of the negotiations reached at the end of 2020, businesses that move goods to, from or through Great Britain (UK excluding Northern Ireland) are required to complete customs formalities.

 In addition, individuals who buy goods online for personal use from Great Britain will have to consider if they must pay duty and tax on them.